Russian “hypersonic” missiles against Ukraine… What are they? Has the course of the war changed?

 From the virtual summit between US Presidents Joe Biden and his Chinese counterpart Xi Jinping on Friday.

-China’s statements about the conversation did not mention any of the controversial topics, stressing instead that “conflict and confrontation are in no one’s interest” and declaring the need for “both sides to work for global peace and tranquility.”
+China’s statements regarding the conversation did not mention any of the controversial topics, stressing instead that “conflict and confrontation are in no one’s interest” and declaring the need for “both sides to work for global peace and tranquility.”

 On Thursday, US Secretary of State Anthony Blinken warned that “China will be held responsible for any measures it takes to support Russian aggression.”